Azure/azure-event-hubs-for-kafka/README.md

 * The max length of the `group.id` property is 256 characters
 * The max size of `offset.metadata.max.bytes` is 1024 bytes
-* Offset commits are throttled at 4 calls/second per partition with a max internal log size of 1Mb
+* Offset commits are throttled at 4 calls/second per partition with a max internal log size of 1 MB